zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 ## Introduction

 Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute instance with the private `workshop-installed` image in Oracle Cloud Marketplace.
 The image has Oracle Database 19c installed on it and noVNC, which provides an easy-to-use browser user interface.
-On the desktop, there are shortcuts to a terminal window, a Firefox browser, and a gedit text editor.

 Begin by creating and applying a stack in Resource Manager.
 A stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
 The Terraform configuration that you use here loads a custom image stored in Oracle Cloud Marketplace and creates a virtual cloud network (VCN).
 After your compute instance is created, you can log into it via a browser, download the lab files, and start the database listeners.

 Oracle highly recommends that you let Resource Manager create a new VCN for you when creating the stack to ensure that you have all of the proper connectivity required to access your compute instance and run the applications.
-If you accept, you can skip Task 1.
+If you choose to follow the recommendation, you can skip Task 1.
 If you choose to use one of your own existing VCNs, be sure that your VCN has a public subnet and a routing table configured with an Internet Gateway.
 Your VCN needs to have several ingress security rules, which are covered in Task 1.

 > **Note**: If you are working in the LiveLabs environment, you can skip Task 1 and Task 2 because they have already been done for you.